-Vancouver has so many great spas offering tranquility served with refreshments such as cucumber water and herbal tea.
-My favorite is Spa Utopia.
+Vancouver has so many great spas offering tranquillity served with refreshments such as cucumber water and herbal tea.
+My favourite is Spa Utopia.
 Their two locations – one downtown and the other in North Vancouver – include inspiring views of Vancouver’s waterfront or snow-capped mountains to enjoy as you relax.

 Another excellent spa is Willow Stream Spa at the Fairmont Pacific Rim.
 Surrounded by city and ocean views, the spacious spa offers nine treatment areas, including a couples’ suite with a deep Japanese Zen tub.
 There’s also a Nail Spa, three lounges, a full fitness center and a spa terrace overlooking the downtown core.
 Be sure to try their Van Active Body treatment, which is perfect for recovering from the Grouse Grind – the local name for the staircase-like trail up the face of Grouse Mountain.

 Where to Shop: